tonyg/racket-pr12860/README.md

 output, but in fact on most runs, some output (from diffing the input against the output of the socket) is produced, meaning that the echoed output differed from the input.

+## Analysis

+Initially I used `read-bytes-evt`, which is (more or less) implemented in terms of `read-bytes!-evt`.
+Switching to `read-bytes!-evt` didn't make the issue go away.